axibase/atsd/installation/aws-emr-s3.md

 --emrfs Consistent=true,Args=[fs.s3.consistent.metadata.tableName=EmrFSMetadata]   \
 ```

-Note that the EMR service does not automatically remove the specified DynamoDB table when the cluster is terminated.
+Note that the EMR service does not automatically remove the specified DynamoDB table when the cluster is stopped.
 Delete the DynamoDB table manually after the cluster is shutdown.
 When running multiple clusters concurrently, ensure that each cluster uses a different DynamoDB table name to avoid collisions (default table name is `EmrFSMetadata`.

 ![](./images/dynamo-metadata-emr.png "Dynamo EMR Metadata")